top of page

 What is an Elder Care Facilitator?

+With the natural process of aging comes the frequent development of physical, mental health and social concerns.
 Facilitators of elder care discussions are experienced in conducting meetings with members the elder's circle of care in a manner that allows for a collaborative environment in which all participants feel included and heard.
 Facilitators of these discussions are experts in managing the process and content related to the discussion.

 Facilitated discussions about an elder's care resolve conflicts and are most likely to produce solid plans for an elder's care that all involved parties find acceptable.